Virtual Machines - Hikube

 AI workloads with dedicated GPU

-Attach an L40S, A100 or H100 GPU directly to a VM via PCI Passthrough, guaranteeing exclusive access to hardware and native performance.
+Attach an L40S, A100 or H100 GPU directly to a VM via PCI Passthrough.
+Exclusive access to the hardware and native performance.

 markup-cropped